CKBA-FM

 CKBA-FM is a Canadian radio station broadcasting at 94.1 FM in Athabasca, Alberta with a classic hits format branded as Boom 94.1.
 The station is owned by Stingray Group.

 History

 CKBA was granted a broadcast license for 850 kHz in 1988.
 CKBA began broadcasting on August 1, 1989.
-In those original days, CKBA's license was to provide 24 hours of local programming per week, including 2 hours and 18 minutes of local news.
+At that time, CKBA's license was to provide 24 hours of local programming per week, including 2 hours and 18 minutes of local news.
 The rest of the programming was re-broadcast from CFOK in Westlock.
-In those days, the station was known only by its call letters, CKBA.
+At the point the station was known only by its call letters, CKBA.

 In 2002, CKBA was acquired by Newcap Broadcasting, and became part of Newcap's "Cat Country" radio network.
 The station's name was changed to 850 CKBA Cat Country.
 On September 29, 2006, CKBA changed formats from country to classic hits.
 Along with the format change came a new name, 850 The Fox.